MateuszBryczek/Currency-Converter-React/README.md

 Website have default polish language.

-This is simple project, used to convert currencies from PLN to USD / EUR / GBP.
+the program downloads rates from the central bank, so you can easily convert currencies from PLN according to current rates.

 Try it by yourself: >>https://x-rey11.github.io/currency-converter-react/<<
 # Getting Started with Create React App